Tomburgs/node-steam-discovery/README.md

 # Getting the cards

-Woah!
-Did you really thought we would leave the job only half-done?
-If you did then you are SUPER DUPER MEGA wrong, you can easily make the bot send you your cards!
-In-fact you should, because we're honestly not sure what would happen if you won't enter your SteamID64.
-It might be fine, it might murder your entire family!
-If you're that tough, go ahead and find out, till then just fill out the configuration file.
 All you want to do is enter your SteamID64 in the cfg.json file.
-Once the bot is done farming the cards, each bot will automatically send you your cards!
+Once the bot is done farming the cards, each bot will automatically send you your cards.

 ```json
 {